Frinton-on-Sea railway station

 Frinton-on-Sea railway station is on the Walton branch of the Sunshine Coast Line in the East of England, serving the seaside town of Frinton-on-Sea, Essex.
 It is 68 mi 66 chain down the line from London Liverpool Street and is situated between Kirby Cross to the west and Walton-on-the-Naze to the east.
 Its three-letter station code is FRI.

-The station was opened by the Tendring Hundred Railway, a subsidiary of the Great Eastern Railway, in 1867.
+The station was opened by Great Eastern Railway in 1888.
 It is currently managed by Greater Anglia, which also operates all trains serving the station.

 History

-The station was opened with the name Frinton by the Tendring Hundred Railway (THR) in 1867.
-The Great Eastern Railway (GER) acquired the THR and the adjacent Clacton-on-Sea Railway on 1 July 1883.
-The Wivenhoe & Brightlingsea line was absorbed by the GER on 9 June 1893.
+This section of line was built as the Tendring Hundred Railway and opened in 1867.
+The Tendring Hundred Railway was operated by the Great Eastern Railway, which subsequently bought the line and the adjacent Clacton-on-Sea Railway on 1 July 1883.

+When the line first opened there was no station at Frinton, which was then a very small village.
+The nearest stations were at Kirby Cross and Walton-on-the-Naze.
+In the mid-1880s developers began to lay out a new resort town at Frinton, and reached an agreement with the railway company to build a new station.
+The station was opened with the name Frinton in July 1888.

 The line became part of the London and North Eastern Railway (LNER) in 1923 and then the Eastern Region of British Railways in 1948 following nationalisation of the railways.

 The station is immediately to the west of a level crossing that provides road access to Frinton.
 Residents of the town who live inside the gates of the crossing attach a particular status to this fact.
-These wooden gates were, until 2009, the only manually-operated level crossing gates on the line.
+These wooden gates were, until 2009, the only manually operated level crossing gates on the line.
 The level crossing is now protected by a barrier system.

 The station's name was changed to Frinton-on-Sea in 2007.